trufflesuite/trufflesuite.com/src/blog/an-easier-way-to-deploy-your-smart-contracts.md

   </div>
 </div>

 **TL;DR** - Deploying your smart contracts shouldn't be difficult, and the process should be flexible.
 I give a sneak peek at the next feature we're building: an **easy to use interface to deploy your Truffle projects with [Truffle Teams](/teams)**!
 It's going to be awesome, and **you can be the first to use it**!
-I'll be giving a **hands-on workshop from 9AM-12PM on Friday, August 2nd, at [TruffleCon 2019](/trufflecon2019)** walking you through through the entire Truffle Teams lifecycle, including the **never-before-used Deployments interface**!
+I'll be giving a **hands-on workshop from 9AM-12PM on Friday, August 2nd, at [TruffleCon 2019](/trufflecon2019)** that will walk you through through the entire Truffle Teams lifecycle, including the **never-before-used Deployments interface**!
 See you there!

 ---